MamillaHemika/PythonLearning/Lambda/lambda().md

-he lambda function in Python is a small, anonymous function defined using the lambda keyword.
+The lambda function in Python is a small, anonymous function defined using the lambda keyword.
 They are often used for short, throwaway functions that can be defined in a single line.
 Let’s explore the characteristics, syntax, and various scenarios where lambda functions are useful.

 **What is a Lambda Function?**